Bracket: Uses of ⟨ ⟩

 In textual criticism, and hence in many editions of pre-modern works, chevrons denote sections of the text which are illegible or otherwise lost; the editor will often insert their own reconstruction where possible within them.

 In linguistics, angle brackets identify graphemes (e.g., letters of an alphabet) or orthography, as in "The English word //kæt// is spelled cat."

 In epigraphy, they may be used for mechanical transliterations of a text into the Latin script.

 In East Asian punctuation, angle brackets are used as quotation marks.
 Angle bracket symbols are part of standard Chinese, Japanese, Korean punctuation, where they generally enclose the titles of books, as: 〈 ︙ 〉 or 《 ︙ 》 for traditional vertical printing — written in vertical lines — and as 〈 ... 〉 or 《 ... 》 for horizontal printing — in horizontal.

 Angle brackets in mathematics

 Angle brackets (or 'chevrons') are used in group theory to write group presentations, and to denote the subgroup generated by a collection of elements.
 In set theory, chevrons or parentheses are used to denote ordered pairs and other tuples, whereas curly brackets are used for unordered sets.

 Physics and mechanics

-In physical sciences and statistical mechanics, angle brackets are used to denote an average (expected value) over time or over another continuous parameter.
+In physical sciences and statistical mechanics, angle brackets are used to denote an average (expected value) over a set of data (ensemble average) or over time or another continuous parameter (time or space average).
 For example: